 You should be leveraging social media!

-You need to get some Facebook ads!
+You need to get some Facebook ads, don’t you?!

 Sign up for this free webinar on how to find your ideal client!

-Attend this weekend workshop!
+Attend this weekend workshop and change your life!

 Make your website a better marketing tool!